crowdfavorite/crowdfavorite.github.io/views/wordpress/plugin/structure.md

     * sass source files

-\* not be moved or renamed without the modification of the core files.
+\* cannot be moved or renamed without the modification of the core files.
-\** not to be moved or renamed without the modification of the Laravel mix config file.
+\** cannot to be moved or renamed without the modification of the Laravel mix config file.